Experienced Tax Attorneys

 Posted in on February 14, 2022

 With Tax Day right around the corner, the Internal Revenue Service (IRS) has issued several reminders for U.S. taxpayers.
-In this article, Maryland tax attorney Kevin E. Thorn, Managing Partner of Thorn Law Group, summarizes some of the key information taxpayers need to know.
+In this article, US International Tax Advisors summarizes some of the key information taxpayers need to know.

 IRS: Taxpayers Need to Collect All Relevant Documents and Should Consider Relying on Tax Professionals